 If you're going to sell your old phone, trade it on or recycle it, you should restore the factory settings.
-Make sure you log out of websites, such as Facebook and Twitter, delete all text and email messages and clear the cookies and cache of your phone's browser.
+Make sure you log out of websites, such as Facebook and Twitter, delete texts and emails and clear the cookies and cache of your phone's browser.

 Antivirus and security apps

-If you decide to get a security app for your mobile, here are some of the best free ones for phones that support the Android operating system, and some paid-for apps for iPhones.
+If you decide to get a security app for your mobile, here are some of the best free ones for phones that support Android, and some paid-for apps for iPhones.
 If you have any security app recommendations, please list them in the forum discussion.